Procurement Policy

 Advertising requirements

-Curo will follow the FTS Procurement advertising directives.
-Contract opportunities below FTS thresholds will be advertised in accordance with UK Public Contract Regulations to ensure open and fair competition and transparency.
+Curo will follow the Central Digital Platform (CDP) advertising directives.
+Contract opportunities with an estimated contract value exceeding £30,000 (inclusive of VAT) will be advertised in accordance with the Procurement Act 2023 to ensure open and fair competition and transparency.

 E-Procurement

-The Intend Organiser is Curo’s tendering and contract management tool.
-Intend must be used to register quotations and manage tenders for all procurements over £10k in line with Curo’s Tendering Thresholds.
-Intend’s Quick Quote function is to be used for requirements between £1k and £10k.
-Intend must also be used by colleagues for contract administration.
+The In-Tend Organiser is Curo’s tendering and contract management tool.
+In-Tend must be used to manage tenders for all procurements exceeding £30,000 (inclusive of VAT) in line with Curo’s Tendering Thresholds.
+In-Tend’s Quote function can be used for requirements between £2,001 and £30,000 (inclusive of VAT), although this is optional.
+Colleagues are required to provide evidence of quotes and submit a Quotation Value for Money report.
+In-Tend must also be used by colleagues for contract administration.

 Evaluation and award criteria

-Contracts will be awarded on the basis of economic advantage, taking into account the optimum combination of cost and quality.
-When considering our specifications and evaluating proposals, the environmental, economical and social impact as well as the total cost over the whole life of the works, goods and services will be assessed.
+All contracts, regardless of value, will be assessed and awarded on the basis of Most Advantageous Tender (MAT), taking into account the optimum combination of cost and quality.
+When considering our specifications and setting award criteria on which tender submissions will be evaluated, the environmental, economical, and social impact as well as the total cost over the whole life of the works, goods and services will be assessed.

 Post tender requirements